DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

         --set license=true --set usersPassword=<password>
 ```

-> **Note**
-> By default, the NGINX Ingress controller does not enable sticky session.
+> Note: By default, the NGINX Ingress controller does not enable sticky session.
 If you want to use sticky session to connect to DC, refer to [Using sticky session for Decision Center connection](../../contrib/sticky-session/README.md)

 ### Edit your /etc/hosts